Ertharin Cousin: Early life and education

 Cousin grew up in the Lawndale neighborhood of Chicago, Illinois, along with her three sisters.
-Her mother, Anna Cousin, worked in the social services field and her father often engaged in volunteer community development work.
+Her mother, Annie Cousin, worked in the social services field and her father often engaged in volunteer community development work.
 In 1971, she was one of 300 female freshmen and 86 sophomores to enter Lane Technical High School, Chicago's top-rated high school of 5,000-plus students that had been all-male until that fall.
 She graduated in 1975.

 Cousin earned a B.A. degree from the University of Illinois at Chicago in 1979 and a J.D. degree from the University of Georgia School of Law in 1982.
 At the University of Georgia School of Law, she studied international law under professor, and former U.S. Secretary of State, Dean Rusk.

 Cousin worked in Illinois as assistant attorney general and Western Regional Office director for the Illinois Attorney General's office and as deputy director of the Chicago Ethics Board.
 In the private sector she was director of governmental affairs for AT&T.